SUwonglab/CausalEGM/docs/source/index.rst

 .. include:: _key_contributors.rst

-Causal inference has become an extremely essential topic in modern observational studies with rich covariate information.
+Causal inference has become extremely essential within modern observational studies with rich covariate information.
 However, it is often challenging to estimate the causal effect with high-dimensional covariates due to the “curse of dimensionality”.

 We develop **CausalEGM**, a deep learning framework for nonlinear dimension reduction and generative modeling of the dependency among covariate features affecting treatment and response.